backend.solve

 Get a tracking solution for the given segmentation and parameters.

-Constructs a candidate graph from the segmentation, a solver from the parameters, and then runs solving and returns a networkx graph with the solution.
+Constructs a candidate graph from the segmentation (unless one is provided), a solver from the parameters, and then runs solving and returns a networkx graph with the solution.
 Most of this functionality is implemented in the motile toolbox.

 Args: